Full-spectrum LED grow lighting is a patented reality, simulating the sun while remaining efficient.

 Cannabis growers continuously pursue technological advancements for a variety of reasons, including higher yields, increased profits, and meeting regulations.
 Advancements in the various types of lighting used during any or all growth phases are no different.
-But studies show LEDs are becoming the industry's shining star, with an average of nearly two-thirds of cannabis growers opting for this efficient means of solar mimicry during at least one phase of growth.
+But studies show Full-Spectrum LED Grow Lights are becoming the industry’s shining star, with an average of nearly two-thirds of cannabis growers opting for this efficient means of solar mimicry during at least one phase of growth.

 Several factors must be considered when considering what type of lighting to install in an indoor cannabis grow.
 Price is typically at the top of the list, followed by light spectrum and energy efficiency to round out the top three.